IDCI-Consulting/ExtraFormBundle/README.md

 ExtraFormBundle
 ===============

-Symfony2 bundle that expand existing FormType feature to allow a dynamic form generation
+ExtraFormBundle is a Symfony2 bundle that expand existing FormType features to allow dynamic forms generation.

+This bundle provide:
+* A builder to generate forms from a configuration array.
+This allow you to configure your forms in any format convertible in an array (yaml, json, etc) and dynamically generate your forms.
+* A set of extra types (iban, captcha..) ready to use.
+* An api that exposes all symfony form types as 'extra form types'
+* An api that exposes all symfony validation constraints as 'extra form constraints'

+For a quick overview on what this bundle offer, you can [test the editor](http://extra-form.labs.idci-fr).

 Installation
 ------------